Sharow CE Primary School's vision is modelled in our curriculum, where we promise to flourish together.

 Our curriculum is rooted in the acquisition of substantive and disciplinary knowledge and skills that pupils need to take advantage of the opportunities, responsibilities and experiences of later life.
 As such, it is a broad and deep curriculum which gives equal value to each foundation subject.
 Pupils are supported throughout their learning to remember connected and essential knowledge, incrementally building their long-term memory.

-The school has a rolling 2-year long term plan which has been created to work in sync with that of our federated school of Skelton allowing children to engage in collaborative learning experiences both in the classroom and educational visits..
-Teaching expertise can also be drawn on by sharing the planning process.
+The school has a rolling 2-year long term plan due to having mixed age classes.
 (The long term plan can be found as an attachment at the bottom of the page.)

 Sequenced units of work following a knowledge rich approach with clearly defined progression from Reception to Y6.
 (Progression documents can be found in individual subject pages.)
 This is supported by the use of knowledge organisers showing the essential learning for each unit of work.

-Recalls are integrated into planning to support the development of pupils’ long-term memory.
+Recalls are integrated into planning to aid retrieval and support the development of pupils’ long-term memory.
 Lessons are planned so that they meet the needs of all learners whilst ensuring that they do not overload pupils’ working memory.
 A mastery approach to deepen learning is applied throughout the curriculum.